andela-akangethe/PHP-Checkpoints/naiemoji/README.md

 ***DATABASE CONNECTION***

-For this projects how to I am using homestead.
+For this project I am using homestead.
 Installation resource [found here](http://www.easylaravelbook.com/blog/2015/01/08/installing-and-configuring-homestead-2-dot-0-for-laravel-5/)
 For the purpose of this project I have named the app in homestead edit as nairo.app